Photo Credit: Chastity V.

 The trail had panoramic overlooks and shelters along the path.
 Be sure to stop and admire the Panther Cave Overlook, which has a 9-foot panther pictograph in the cave.

-Distance: 9 miles point to point
+Distance: 9 miles point-to-point

 PIN IT!